top of page

 We already know about the temples and the world's largest sitting Buddha, what we want to know about is the rest of it.
 The cool stuff.
 And there is plenty of that...

 Firstly, when you get off the cable car and out past the quality merchandise (!), take a left and out onto the road down a little ramp.
-From there you can follow the path into the woods that takes you all the way back down the hills to Yay Tung and Tung Chung down using the emergency access route.
-I'll cover that another day. (it's worth the walk.)
+From there you can follow the path into the woods that takes you all the way back down the hills to Yat Tung and Tung Chung down using the emergency access route.
+I'll cover that another day.
+(It's worth the walk.)
 But we're not doing that today.

 Today we're going rock climbing!